worthogdotorg/jekyll-theme-yat/_posts/2022-01-04-empanadas.md

 ![grinder](/assets/images/grinder.jpg)
 6. Once the grinding is complete, add the sugar/spice mix and to the mincemeat along with the vanilla.
 Now, mix it well using your hands.
 If it seems a little dry, add a little cooking liquid until it's *juuuuust right*.
 7. Add more sugar, salt, spices or vanilla if you are so inclined.
 8. We're done.
 Cover and refrigerate the mincemeat (picadillo!?)
-This is enough for about 50 empanadas.

 ### Dough
 Like I said above, [use this recipe](https://honest-food.net/fried-empanadas/) or one that has been used in your familia.
 The recipe will make about 12 empanadas.
 The dough balls should be the size of a very slightly oversized ping pong ball.
 I make enough dough for 12 - 24 at a time.